Guidance

 3.1.3 Submission of Signal notifications

-Signal notifications should be submitted using the BRR template.
-Further details on this template and its contents can be found in section 4 of this guideline.
+Signal notifications should be submitted using the BRSR template.
+Further details on completion of this template can be found in the Technical guidance for completion of Standard and Urgent Signal Notifications on the Benefit-risk report (BRR) and signal notification submissions page.

-Multiple BRR template documents can be submitted per VMDS submission as long as only one template is submitted per MA or Product Group Code (PGC) (further details on Product Group Codes can be found in section 4.3.3 of this guideline).
+Multiple BRSR template documents can be submitted per VMDS submission as long as only one template is submitted per MA or Product Group Code (PGC) (further details on Product Group Codes can be found in section 4.3 of this Guideline).
 If further information is requested, or the MAH wishes to submit further documentation, then this can be added to the submission as a separate document.
+The following document types can be accepted via VMDS secure messaging: .zip, .pdf, .doc, .docx, .xls, .xlsx, .ppt, .pptx, .jpeg, .jpg, .xml.
+Multiple files can total up to 10GB in size.

-Signal documents should be submitted should be submitted using the Veterinary Medicines Digital Service (VMDS), a secure messaging service.
+Signal documents should be submitted using the Veterinary Medicines Digital Service (VMDS), a secure messaging service.
 Any MAH not signed up to VMDS can register at Veterinary Medicines Digital Service.

 Once signed in to the VMDS account, the MAH should select the relevant group.
 Non-urgent ‘standard’ signal notification submissions should be sent to PHV Signals, and urgent safety signals should be sent to PHV Urgent Safety Signals.